 |Grilled Sardine with potatoes and other vegetables.
 Photo credit: Chris|

-Just like anchovies, sardines are much sought after traditional seafood in the Portugal, Greece and Italy.
+Just like anchovies, sardines are much sought after traditional seafood in Portugal, Greece, and Italy.

-Being an oily fish, sardines make ideal for grilling, broiling and barbequing.
+Being an oily fish, sardines make ideal for grilling, broiling and barbecuing.

 In Western Japan, dried infant sardines are known as niboshi or iriko.
 Niboshi dashi is one of popular dashi used as the base stock when making miso soup.